GuilhermePinto/CikaVirusTest/README.md

 Finally just test it!
 Gather the report!
 Make the changes!
 And move to the next step of you project!
 No more benchtesting by hand!

+This was the first step, next need to create a plartform for Padronization of Case Tests, Testing Automation, Line Coverage...

+We will need all this for the making of a generic testing platform for C programs!
+Later, other testing techniques can be added to this, whichever is needed.

 ### Well...
 For now that's the idea, and we will make it!